Hans Zhang: 2017–present: Acclaim

 In 2017, Zhang co-starred in Wu Jing's action film Wolf Warriors 2.
 He received praise for his role as a factory heir and army fanatic.
 He then starred in the revolutionary drama film Eternal Wave alongside Aaron Kwok and Zhao Liying.
 The same year, Zhang played Run Run Shaw in the drama The Legendary Tycoon, which narrates the life of the tycoon.

 In 2018, Zhang starred with an alongside Janine Chang in romance drama Here to Heart.
 His performance earned him a Best Actor nomination at the Asian Television Awards.

 In 2022, a Chinese TV series "Gentlemen of East 8th" was released with Hans Zhang as the producer, screenwriter and star.

-Dispute

-The TV series "Gentlemen of East 8th" has caused controversy because of its greasy machismo lines, disrespect for women, and sexual harassment scenes.

-The drama received a score as low as 2.1/10 on Douban, making it the lowest-rated film and television drama in Douban history.

-As of 2022.09.26, all video platforms have removed the entire film from the show.

 Personal life

 Zhang previously dated actress Zheng Shuang.
 The two confirmed the break-up of the five-year relationship in September 2014.

 In early 2015, he dated actress Guli Nazha and the two broke up after 3 years in October 2017.